Cabin pressurization: History

 World War II was a catalyst for aircraft development.
 Initially, the piston aircraft of World War II, though they often flew at very high altitudes, were not pressurized and relied on oxygen masks.
-This became impractical with the development of larger bombers where crew were required to move about the cabin and this led to the first bomber with cabin pressurization (though restricted to crew areas), the Boeing B-29 Superfortress.
+This became impractical with the development of larger bombers where crew were required to move about the cabin.
+The first bomber built with a pressurised cabin for high altitude use was the Vickers Wellington Mark VI in 1941 but the RAF changed policy and instead of acting as Pathfinders the aircraft were used for other purposes.
+The US Boeing B-29 Superfortress long range strategic bomber was first into bomb service.
 The control system for this was designed by Garrett AiResearch Manufacturing Company, drawing in part on licensing of patents held by Boeing for the Stratoliner.

 Post-war piston airliners such as the Lockheed Constellation (1943) made the technology more common in civilian service.
 The piston-engined airliners generally relied on electrical compressors to provide pressurized cabin air.
 Engine supercharging and cabin pressurization enabled aircraft like the Douglas DC-6, the Douglas DC-7, and the Constellation to have certified service ceilings from 24000 to 28400 ft.
 Designing a pressurized fuselage to cope with that altitude range was within the engineering and metallurgical knowledge of that time.
 The introduction of jet airliners required a significant increase in cruise altitudes to the 30000–41000 ft range, where jet engines are more fuel efficient.
 That increase in cruise altitudes required far more rigorous engineering of the fuselage, and in the beginning not all the engineering problems were fully understood.

 The world's first commercial jet airliner was the British de Havilland Comet (1949) designed with a service ceiling of 36000 ft.
 It was the first time that a large diameter, pressurized fuselage with windows had been built and flown at this altitude.
 Initially, the design was very successful but two catastrophic airframe failures in 1954 resulting in the total loss of the aircraft, passengers and crew grounded what was then the entire world jet airliner fleet.
 Extensive investigation and groundbreaking engineering analysis of the wreckage led to a number of very significant engineering advances that solved the basic problems of pressurized fuselage design at altitude.
 The critical problem proved to be a combination of an inadequate understanding of the effect of progressive metal fatigue as the fuselage undergoes repeated stress cycles coupled with a misunderstanding of how aircraft skin stresses are redistributed around openings in the fuselage such as windows and rivet holes.